 Scholarship students are financially supported in the following ways:

-*The SACB can provide Bench Fees for KASP students in the amount of up to $5,000 for Master students and $10,000 for PhD students to cover the cost of consumable items used during their studies.
+SACB can provide Bench Fees for KASP students in the amount of up to $5,000 for Master students and $10,000 for PhD students to cover the cost of consumable items used during their studies.
 Requests for bench fees are handled by the Department of Academic Relations and Admissions and any enquiries should be submitted to email@example.com.
-Please visit the Administrative and Financial Affairs page to read more about the request/approval process.
+The bench fee approval process normally begins when a graduate-level scholarship student finds a potential supervisor.
+The chosen research university will provide SACB or the student with a proposal, on letterhead, detailing all items to be purchased (including cost per item) that is signed by the research supervisor, appropriate department chair or school director.
+The student must submit the request for approval through the Student Portal (the official channel for communication between Academic Advisors and scholarship students) and it will be processed by SACB.

-The KASP covers up to 18 months of English as a Second Language (ESL) preparation to enable students to achieve the required level of academic language proficiency.
+The KASP covers 12 months of English as a Second Language (ESL) preparation to enable students to achieve the required level of academic language proficiency.
 Undergraduate students receive four years of funding, Master’s students receive two years of coverage, and PhD students are funded for three years.
 Extensions may be granted in exceptional cases.

 Upon arrival in Canada, scholarship recipients contact SACB to perform the following tasks: